bondy-io/bondy_docs/docs/reference/api_gateway/specification.md

       link: /tutorials/getting_started/marketplace
       description: A tutorial that demonstrates a simple marketplace with Python microservices and a VueJS Web App.
 ---
-# HTTP API Gateway Specification Reference
+# HTTP API Gateway Specification
-Bondy API Gateway is a reverse proxy that lets you manage, configure, and route requests to your WAMP APIs and also to external HTTP APIs.
-It Bondy to be integrated into an existing HTTP/REST API ecosystem.
+An API Gateway specification is a document that tells Bondy how to route incoming HTTP requests to your WAMP APIs or to external HTTP APIs.

 ## Overview
 The API Gateway can hosts one or more APIs and runs on top of your WAMP API and also in front of any external HTTP API.

-Each API is defined _declaratively_ using an API Gateway Specification document, a JSON data structure that defines how for each incoming request, Bondy will determine which action to perform e.g. make a WAMP operation or forward the request to an external HTTP API, and how to transform the input data based on this specification.
+Each API is defined _declaratively_ using an API Gateway Specification document, a JSON data structure that _declaratively_ defines how Bondy should handle each HTTP Request e.g. convert into a WAMP operation or forward it to an external HTTP API.
+This includes capabilities for data transformation.

-::: info Declarative programming
+::: definition A declarative Finite State Machine (FSM) In effect an API Gateway Specification is a declarative definition of an API Gateway Finite State Machine that exposes an HTTP (REST) API and converts its nouns and verbs to either WAMP or HTTP [actions](#action-object).
-As you might have noticed, APIs are developed declaratively by using the API Gateway Specification document.

 With this approach you can create a whole REST HTTP API from scratch without any coding.
 :::

 The API Gateway Specification document has a structure represented by the following object tree: